-Bullying a Dragon: The prison guard when he discovers that the Creature is afraid of fire.
-Protip: If you're going to taunt a 7-foot tall, super-strong monster with anger issues, don't do so within arm's reach.
+Bullying a Dragon: The prison guard when he discovers that the Monster is afraid of fire.
+Here's a piece of advice: If you're going to taunt a 7-foot tall, super-strong monster with anger issues, don't do so within arm's reach.

 Cobweb Jungle: In the passage leading to Dr. Frankenstein's laboratory and the laboratory itself.

 Corpsing: Was understandably a problem throughout the shoot.
 In several scenes you can see Gene Wilder is just barely holding it together.

 It's one of the rare films where the crew had issues with corpsing—the "baggage" scene made them laugh so hard that it ruined takes.